 4. Celebrate the progress

-As we make small bits of progress with tiny action steps, it’s important to CELEBRATE that.
-I wrote this post below about the importance of celebrating.
+As we make small bits of progress with tiny action steps, it’s important to celebrate our wins.

 Learn to give yourself kind self-talk.
 With every bit of progress, tell yourself “Well done, that’s wonderful!”
 If you make a mistake or slip back, tell yourself “Okay that’ wasn’t the best thing, and now I know it, I can do something better.”
 If you catch yourself saying things like “How could you be so stupid!”, follow it up with “Ah, okay, wait…. delete that thought.
 I made a mistake.
 I’m human, and I’m learning.
 Now, l can do it differently.”